Unity-Technologies/Graphics/CONTRIBUTING.md

 # Contributions

 ## If you are interested in contributing, here are some ground rules:
+* Talk to us before doing the work -- we love contributions, but we might already be working on the same thing, or we might have different opinions on how it should be implemented.
 * Everything must have test coverage.
-PR's with insufficient test coverage will be rejected.
+PRs with insufficient test coverage will be rejected.
 * A formatting job will run automatically on your PR, even while in draft.
-This gives you a chance to fix the formatting befre marking your PR as "Ready for Review"
+This gives you a chance to fix the formatting befre marking your PR as "Ready for Review".
-* Pull requests must be made against `master`.

-Once you have a change ready following these ground rules, simply make a pull request in GitHub.

 ## All contributions are subject to the Unity Contribution Agreement